mehalick/banana-tracks/README.md

 BananaTracks is an open-source, free-to-use web app for creating and running custom practice routines.
 It doesn't store any personal information nor use cookie or tracking features.

-Practice routines can be used for musical instruments, exercise, and any daily activity practice.
+Practice routines can be used for music practice, exercise, and any daily activity practice.

 ## Web App